Hunter Renfrow Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 - Renfrow has been the target of 123 of his team's 591 passing attempts this season, or 20.8% of the target share.

-- Renfrow (21 red zone targets) has been the recipient of 30.4% of his team's 69 red zone pass attempts.
+- Renfrow has seen the ball thrown his way 21 times in the red zone this season, 30.4% of his team's 69 red zone pass attempts.

-- The Raiders have thrown the ball in 60.9% of their plays from scrimmage this year while running the ball 39.1% of the time.
-This offensive attack ranks 18th in the NFL in points scored.
+- The Raiders, who rank 18th in the NFL in points scored, have attempted a pass 60.9% of the time while running the ball 39.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Renfrow's matchup with the Chargers.